jeezluisjorge/jeezluisjorge.com/exampleSite/content/publications/_index.md

 &nbsp;

-#### Not available online
+#### Not available online - email me for a copy

 Oreo Fixation - published in Cypress Dome, 2018

 The Great Fire of Rome - featured in Project Spotlight One Act Festival, 2016

-In a Cafe - featured in Cypress Dome, 2016
+In a Cafe - published in Cypress Dome, 2016